komalashrafsyed/PingAppARMTemplate/subdir/README.md

 # Ping App ARM Template
 This repo contains the ARM Template for all the resources required for the PingConsole or .NET Core App.
-It creates an Event Hub, Log Analytics Workspace, Logic App which pulls all the ping data from event hub into a log analytics workspace.
+It creates an Event Hub, KeyVault, Storage Account, Log Analytics Workspace, Logic App which pulls all the ping data from event hub into a log analytics workspace.
 This demo shows that you can use the Azure Deploy Button without a custom Azure Resource Manager template (azuredeploy.json).

 # Deployment Steps
 <b>Step 1:</b> Click on the <b>'Deploy to Azure'</b> button below </br>